Windows

 backup parameters

-password: set a password for your backup lowercase letters and numbers only, this will be required when restoring it
+password: set a password for your backup uppercase, lowercase letters and numbers only, this will be required when restoring it

 file: (optional) backup name